wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 ## Keyboard Ergonomics

-Resourceful coders make it so they don't need to waste time and attention reaching for the mouse.
+PROTIP: Resourceful coders make it so they don't need to waste time and attention reaching for the mouse.

+<a target="_blank" href="https://www.youtube.com/watch?v=oOdfefV2R1I">VIDEO</a>: "Among fastest competitive typists, only two use Dvorick key layout".

 Although pricey at <a target="_blank" href="https://www.amazon.com/Kinesis-Advantage2-Ergonomic-Keyboard-KB600/dp/B07K1SMRGS/">$340 from Amazon</a> (perhaps the most expensive keyboard available), the "Advantage2" keyboard <a target="_blank" href="https://kinesis-ergo.com/shop/advantage2/">from Kinesis-ergo.com</a> (at Bethel, Washington state) makes it easier and faster for your fingers to reach keys due to its unique contoured key wells.